Time-evolving matrix product operators for off-diagonal system-bath coupling

-In Fig.~\ref{fig:sberrordt} and Fig.~\ref{fig:sberrorchi}, we perform convergence study of our calculations in Fig.~\ref{fig:comparison} against the two hyperparameters $\delta t$ and $\chi$, respectively.
-Generally, we can see that these two sets of results can easily converge against $\delta t$ and $\chi$ for small $\alpha$, and that the extended TEMPO calculations for the JC spin-boson model converge much faster than the TEMPO calculations for the spin-boson model as $\delta t$ becomes smaller or $\chi$ becomes larger.
-In particular, for the JC spin-boson model, the extended TEMPO results already converge very well at $\delta t=0.025$ and $\chi=50$ for all considered values of $\alpha$.
-In comparison, for the spin-boson model, the TEMPO results have required $\chi=200$ and $\delta t=0.025$ to converge for $\alpha\leq 0.08$, and have not fully converged at $\alpha =0.12$ even when decreasing $\delta t$ from $0.025$ to $0.0125$ or increasing $\chi$ from $140$ to $200$.
+Generally, we observe that these two sets of calculations can easily converge against $\delta t$ and $\chi$ for small $\alpha$, and that the extended TEMPO calculations for the JC spin-boson model converge faster than the TEMPO calculations for the spin-boson model as $\delta t$ becomes smaller or $\chi$ becomes larger.
+In particular, for the JC spin-boson model, the extended TEMPO results already converge fairly well at $\chi=50$ and $\delta t=0.025$ for all considered values of $\alpha$, while for the spin-boson model, the TEMPO results have required $\chi=200$ and $\delta t=0.025$ to converge for $\alpha\leq 0.08$, and have not fully converged at $\alpha =0.12$ even when decreasing $\delta t$ from $0.025$ to $0.0125$ or increasing $\chi$ from $140$ to $200$.
 These results are reasonable as the system would get more entangled with the bath for strong coupling.
-For the spin-boson model, the Rabi-type coupling is able to generate a large number of excitations in the bath due to the counter-rotating terms, especially for strong coupling.
-For the JC spin-boson model, since the total number of excitation is conserved and we have considered a system-bath initial state in the single-excitation sector, the total amount of entanglement that can be generated is largely restricted.
+For the spin-boson model, the Rabi-type system-bath coupling is able to generate a large number of excitations in the bath due to the counter-rotating terms, especially for strong coupling.
+For the JC spin-boson model, since the total number of excitations is conserved, the total amount of entanglement that can be generated is largely restricted.

 In addition, we observe that at $\alpha=0.01, 0.04$, the extended TEMPO results for $\beta=5$ and $\beta=\infty$ are close to each other, but at $\alpha=0.08, 0.12$, the extended TEMPO results for $\beta=5$ and $\beta=\infty$ are very different from each other.
 This could also be attributed to the number-conserving system-bath coupling in the JC spin-model: for weak coupling the bath can hardly get excited and the low-temperature bath behaves similar to the vacuum, but for strong coupling, the bath can get excited, and the low-temperature bath becomes different from the vacuum as it can allow more excitations.
 Interestingly, the behaviors of the spin-boson model are almost the opposite: at weaker couplings the results for the two temperatures are different, but get closer at strong couplings, which again shows the different physics between these two models.